 Special Categories of Membership

-SMDM offers deeply discounted membership rates and meeting registration fees to trainees and to people residing in non-high income countries.
-Trainee eligibility is described below.
+SMDM offers deeply discounted membership rates and meeting registration fees to various individuals.
+A few categories are emeritus, trainees and people residing in low-middle income countries.
+Eligibility for each category is described below.

 Low-Middle Income Country (LMIC): Qualification for this category of membership is based on country of residence, using the World Bank definition.

 Trainee Definition: For SMDM purposes, undergraduate, graduate and doctoral students in clinical or non-clinical settings, and post-doctoral students, residents and fellows who are in academic settings qualify as trainees.
 Faculty and full time research employees do not qualify as trainees.
 Trainees must submit a Trainee Verification form in order to qualify for discounted pricing.

 Become a Member